yungmexx/V-Interact/readMe.md

 ### `SetPointDistance(id, distance)`

-Changes how far away a point can be seen or used, after it's already been created.
-No need to remove and re-add the point.
+Changes the distance a point can be seen or used, after it's already been created.

 ```lua
 exports['v-interact']:SetPointDistance(pointId, 4.0)